deckhouse/sds-local-volume/docs/CONFIGURATION.md

      enabled: true
      version: 1
      settings:
-       enableThinProvisioning: true # if you plan to use LVM Thin volumes EOF
+       enableThinProvisioning: true # if you plan to use LVM-thin volumes EOF
    ```